PoLi-RL: A Point-to-List Reinforcement Learning Framework for Conditional Semantic Textual Similarity: Introduction

-The primary contributions of this paper are outlined as follows: \begin{itemize} \item To the best of our knowledge, this is the first work to propose an end-to-end, LLM-based cross-encoder for the C-STS task and the first to employ reinforcement learning for training in this domain. \item We design and implement PoLi-RL\footnote{The code is available at: \url{https://github.com/ZBWpro/PoLi-RL}.}, a novel two-stage training curriculum that addresses the complexity of C-STS by progressing from a simple pointwise reward to a more complex hybrid reward. \item We propose the Parallel Slice Ranking Reward (PSRR) mechanism, which delivers precise and differentiated learning signals by computing ranking rewards within independent ‘parallel slices’ to enable granular credit assignment.
-This mechanism offers a generalizable strategy for other ranking and retrieval tasks involving multiple generation candidates. \item On the official C-STS benchmark, PoLi-RL achieves a Spearman's correlation coefficient of 48.18, establishing a new SOTA for the cross-encoder architecture and surpassing strong closed-source models, including GPT-4 (43.6) \citep{GPT-4-2023}.
-Our qualitative analysis further reveals our method's advantages in understanding complex conditions. \end{itemize}
+The primary contributions of this paper are outlined as follows: \begin{itemize} \item To the best of our knowledge, this is the first work to propose an end-to-end, LLM-based cross-encoder for the C-STS task, and also represents the first application of reinforcement learning in this domain. \item We design and implement PoLi-RL, a novel two-stage training curriculum that overcomes the optimization difficulties of direct rank-based learning by progressing from a basic pointwise objective to a comprehensive hybrid reward. \item We propose the Parallel Slice Ranking Reward (PSRR) mechanism, which delivers precise and differentiated learning signals by computing ranking rewards within independent ‘parallel slices.’
+This mechanism offers a generalizable strategy for other ranking tasks involving multiple candidate generations. \item On the official C-STS benchmark, PoLi-RL achieves a Spearman's correlation coefficient of 48.18, establishing a new SOTA for the cross-encoder architecture and surpassing strong proprietary models, including GPT-4o (44.23) and Deepseek-R1 (42.85).
+Furthermore, achieving SOTA on the re-annotated dataset and our qualitative analysis jointly confirm the model's superior capability in nuanced conditional reasoning. \end{itemize}